Lichenglong1/MPIC_3DCNN_denoiser/README.md

-# A deep-learning-based denoiser: to reconstruct ground displacement from the original MPIC, which is applicable if at least nine optical image correlation maps are available.
+# A deep-learning-based denoiser: to reconstruct ground displacement from the original MPIC

 # Installation
 ## Basic